GFDRR/rdl-standard/docs/reference/schema.md

 **Flood hazard maps for Kabul**

-Schema attributes for flood hazard map related to occurrence probability of a river flood event with a return period of once in 100 years over Kabul, Afghanistan.
+Schema attributes for flood hazard map related to the occurrence probability of a river flood event with a return period of once in 100 years over Kabul, Afghanistan.
 The hydrological data used for modelling the intensity of floods is derived from observations over the period 1958-2001 (44 years).
 The hazard intensity is measured as water depth, in meters.
-These information cover all mandatory fields, and few optional fields.
+These information cover all mandatory fields, and a few optional fields.

 ![Screenshot](../img/hzd_fl_kabul.jpg)